Here is a guide to help you plan for your pregnancy physically, financially and emotionally.

 Some of the more common genetic diseases include haemophilia, thalassemia (more common in those with a Greek heritage), Tay-Sachs disease, sickle cell anaemia (more common in those with an African heritage), and cystic fibrosis.

 A specialist genetic counsellor can help you understand your risk of passing on a hereditary disease and how you might manage this risk or what other decisions you might make.
 Other reasons to seek genetic counselling may include a history of repeated miscarriages or a blood relationship between partners.

 Your doctor can arrange a referral if you are concerned.
-More pregnancy planning information and support is available at:

 At this visit, you can talk to your doctor about your plans and have a full medical check-up.
 A basic examination will include heart-rate, blood pressure, a breast check and pap smear (if this is due.)